binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### Favour for a Favour {#people-countermeasures-favour-for-a-favour}
 ![](images/ThreatTags/PreventionAVERAGE.png)

 If someone you do not know does you a favour then asks for a favour.
-You are probably being played.
+There is a high chance you are being played.
 Get suspicious.
 Start thinking hard about what they are actually asking for.

 ### The New Employee {#people-countermeasures-the-new-employee}
 ![](images/ThreatTags/PreventionAVERAGE.png)